 If you know anything about search engine algorithms, you are aware of the importance of links in ranking well for valuable keywords.
 The number and quality of links pointing to your site give search engines an idea of how important and well-regarded your website content is.
 The more high-quality websites you have linking to your site, the better your site will perform in organic search.

 So the question becomes, how do you attract relevant, high-quality links to your website?
-I asked SEO experts and digital marketers from around the world about their top link building tips and tricks.
+I asked SEO experts and digital marketers from around the world about their best link building tips and tricks.
 Here are their answers:

 1) Employ broken link building

 One of my best tips for link building would have to be the broken link strategy.

 A great example of this is Wikipedia or industry blogs/magazines.
 Firstly, I look for listings or articles that could easily be talking about my client – and I scan the pages for broken links.
 Many business’ move websites or close down and many publishers will not think to update links on their blogs or articles pointing to them.

 Once you’ve identified some broken links, it’s time to introduce yourself.
 A quick ‘Hi there, I love your content, but I noticed this resource you linked to is broken – may I suggest linking to this similar resource instead?
 It’s a great time to update this content as I’m sure, like me, the topic has become hot again’ etc.